Chart Color Schemes

 Housing

-Thornleigh's dwelling structure, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Thornleigh stood at 32.1%, with 44.3% of dwellings mortgaged and 23.7% rented.
-The median monthly mortgage repayment was $2,800, and the median weekly rent was $530.
-Nationally, Thornleigh's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Thornleigh's dwelling structure, as per the latest Census, consisted of 76.5% houses and 23.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Thornleigh stood at 32.1%, with mortgaged dwellings at 44.3% and rented ones at 23.7%.
+The median monthly mortgage repayment was $2,800, exceeding Sydney metro's average of $2,427.
+Median weekly rent in Thornleigh was $530, higher than Sydney metro's $470.
+Nationally, Thornleigh's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing